MGRich/VVVVVV/README.md

 Animation frames are now updated in fixed timestep instead of in the render function

+Creation of entities sets the old position variables to avoid initial zip

 What doesn't work
 -
 Tutorial messages

-Room transitions don't update the old position resulting in entities zipping across the screen
+Entities have player sprite until the first fixed timestep after they are created

 Death/trinkets causes anything interpolated to jitter

 Moving platforms cause player to jitter when on them

+Nothing is interpolated in The Tower

 Many more things that have not been tested yet